Get Started with WildFire

 The following steps provide a quick workflow to get started with WildFire™.
 If you’d like to learn more about WildFire before getting started, take a look at the WildFire Overview and review the WildFire Best Practices.

 - Get your WildFire Subscription.
 If you do not have a WildFire subscription, you can still forward PEs for WildFire analysis (PAN-OS 9.1, 10.0, 10.1, 10.2).

 - Decide which of the WildFire Deployments works for you:

-- WildFire global cloud—Forward samples to a Palo Alto Networks-hosted WildFire public cloud.
+- WildFire Public Cloud—Forward samples to a Palo Alto Networks-hosted WildFire public cloud.

 - Confirm your WildFire license is active on the firewall.